MelSumner/MelSumner.github.io/_posts/2022-12-4-ai-images.md

 When you upload the selfies/photos of yourself, you're asked to pick one of three genders.
 "Female", "Male" and "Other."
 I am not going to go into the "other" as a gender, I think it's reductive and I'm sure someone else will write an article about it.
 But I noticed it and was annoyed by it.

-Anyway, after seeing my husband's cool "GTA meets Fear and Loathing in Las Vegas" images, I decided to do an experiment.
+Anyway, after seeing my husband's cool "GTA meets Fear and Loathing in Las Vegas" images, I decided to do a little experiment.

 ## My Experiment

-Now, my sample size is small so this isn't a proper experiment by any means, so this should be considerd anecdotal.
+Now, my sample size is small so this isn't a proper experiment by any means, so this should be considered anecdotal.

-People involved:
+People involved and genders:

-- Me: identify as a female.
+- Me: identify as a female, adult.
-- My husband: identifies as a male, has facial hair.
+- My husband: identifies as a male, adult with facial hair.
 - My son: identifies as a male, teenager and no facial hair.

 I have seven (7) samples of 100 ai-generated avatars each.